MeLoveCoding/Walmart-Sales-Analysis/README.md

 ## Key Insights
 - Holidays usually improve the overall sales of every stores, however the impact varies differently between each stores
 - Other than holidays, other factors like tempreature, fuel price, CPI and unemployment rate does not have a considerably impact on overall sales
+- Indicated the most efficiently operated stores based on Sales Quantiatives

 ## Recommendations
 - Prioritize high-performing stores for growth initiatives.